fluent/fluent-bit-docs/administration/multithreading.md

 concurrent flushes.
 You can configure this behavior by changing the value of the `workers` setting.

-All outputs are capable of running in multiple workers, and each output has a a default value of `0`, `1`, or `2` workers.
+All outputs are capable of running in multiple workers, and each output has a default value of `0`, `1`, or `2` workers.
 However, even if an output uses workers by default, you can safely reduce the number of workers below the default or disable workers entirely.